tomekc/cartography_workshop/ddd_intro.md

 ---

-# Why do we care about Bounded Contexts?
+# Build software in boundaries which are unlikely to change

 ^[KS]
+ - use abstract names of business functionality for bounded contexts
+ - example of book shop, shipping now and then differs but exist as business process

+---
-* accidental complexity, software becomes model of a business.
+# Software becomes model of a business.

-* limit software changes
+^[KS]
+- reduces accidental complexity
+- its easier to see what is accidental, what essential complexity
+- consistent nameing inside of context - easier to communicate

+---

+# Divide and conquer
+^[KS]
 * Splits complex problem domain to smaller one.
-* Its easier to define impact on the system
 * Single responsibility of context.
 Subdomain should not cross boundaries of bounded context
-* Do not share bounded contexts between teams
-* Allows to organize technical module boundaries inside subdomain which doesnt change often (if properly defined).
+* limit impact of a change

 ---